mmatyas/pegasus-docs/docs/user-guide/asset-files.md

 ## Third-party sources

 Pegasus also tries to use the assets of third-party data sources, if possible.
 Usually no configuration is necessary, just enable the data source in the Settings menu.
 Internet access might be required, depending on the source (eg. Steam).

+## How to get assets for my games?

+For larger game libraries, it might be cumbersome to download each and every asset manually.
+To automatize this process, you can use programs called "scraper"s.
+These go through all your games, check multiple online databases for available assets, and may even generate a configuration file for you.

+Some popular scraper programs are Universal XML Scraper, Steven Selph's Scraper, Skraper.net and Skyscraper.
+Try giving them a go!